cpjobling/stories/index.md

 By archiving a couple of handfuls of stories per session, the whole process took a few days.

-Furthermore, the beauty of using Git is that the whole archive is just a set of files on my PC and I can create numerous copies.
-So there's no danger of losing the archive, even GitHub shuts down.
+Furthermore, the whole archive is just a set of files on my PC and I can create numerous copies.
+Git provides version control and support for distributed replication, so there's no danger of losing the archive, even if GitHub shuts down.

 Plus the archive, in the `gh-pages` branch of the [github.com/cpjobling/stories](https://github.com/cpjobling/stories) repository, is just a static website and can be hosted on any server.
-Git provides version control and support for distributed replication.

 ## What's next